Thavarshan/comet/README.md

 ## Project Overview

-Comet's goal is to provide a free, user-friendly, and visually appealing application for converting video and audio files.
+Comet's goal is to provide a free, user-friendly, and visually appealing application for converting media files.
 Whether you need to convert a single file or multiple files at once, Comet is here to help.

 ### Key Features

 - **Cross-Platform Compatibility:** Runs on macOS, Windows, and Linux.
-- **Video and Audio Conversion:** Supports conversion to a wide range of video formats (MP4, MKV, AVI, MOV, etc.) and audio formats (MP3, WAV, AAC, FLAC, etc.).
+- **Video, Audio, and Image Conversion:** Supports conversion to a wide range of video formats (MP4, MKV, AVI, MOV, etc.), audio formats (MP3, WAV, AAC, FLAC, etc.), and image formats (JPEG, PNG, BMP, etc.).
 - **Bulk File Conversion:** Easily upload and convert multiple files in one go.
 - **User-Friendly Interface:** A clean and intuitive UI that simplifies the conversion process.
 - **Real-Time Conversion Feedback:** Conversion progress is tracked and displayed to the user, with real-time updates and error handling.